veronicatesei/hcl-universal-orchestrator-chart/README.md

 ### Configuring optional product components

+**Multitenancy**
+Multitenancy is a new architecture that enables a single HCL Universal Orchestrator instance to serve multiple, independent tenants.
+Each tenant operates with its own data, configuration, and user permissions, ensuring strict separation and security.
+To enable multitenancy, edit the **values.yaml** file to set the `multitenant.enabled` parameter to `true`.

 **Human task e-mail notifications**

 Human tasks are associated with queues, which act as containers for Human tasks.
 When a Human task is created, it references a specific queue.
 A queue is defined by a folder and a name, and it can have optional e-mail addresses to notify users of new tasks:

 - **Group e-mail**: An optional email address used for notifications when new tasks are added.

-- **From e-mail**:  An optional email address that, if specified, is used as the sender address for email notifications specific to that queue.
+- **Sender name**:  An optional **display name** used for email notifications originating from a specific task queue.
+If specified, the **sender name** overrides the global display name defined in `config.mail.from`.

-  > **Note:** Some SMTP providers override custom **From e-mail** addresses and use the provider's authentication address instead.
-Consequently, the **From** address that you specify might be ignored.

   To enable e-mail notifications, edit the **values.yaml** file to set the `uno.mail.enabled` parameter to `true`, and then specify the required Simple Mail Transfer Protocol (SMTP) configuration parameters and credentials.

  **Notification templates**